hereditary title (used in ancient Japan to denote rank and political standing)

 use of separate surnames by a married couple

-reverting to one's original family name, reverting to one's maiden name
+reverting to one's original family name

 marriage in which neither person takes the other's surname